dm13450/dm13450.github.io/_posts/2020-11-03-BayesPointProcess.md

   - julia
 ---

+Point proceseses crop up everywhere.
+From modelling when a bus arrives, or to when a particle decays.
+They all involve an intensity function, so how do we fit an intensity function to some data in Bayesian way?

-I know how to use Stan and I know how to use Turing.
+I know how to use [Stan](https://mc-stan.org/) and I know how to use [Turing](https://turing.ml/stable/).
 But how do those packages perform the posterior sampling for the underlying models.
 Can I write a posterior distribution down and get `AdvancedHMC.jl` to sample it?
 This is exactly what I want to do with